maehler/Synergy/README.md

 define('TMP', '/absolute/path/to/tmp/directory');
 ```

-Preferably set the temporary directory to `data/tmp` in the *Syn*ergy
+Preferably set the temporary directory to `data/tmp` in the Synergy
 repository, i.e. `/path/to/synergy/data/tmp`.